-Giles Lury is a Director of leading brand consultancy, The Value, engineer and leading author on marketing.
+Giles Lury is a Director of leading brand consultancy, The Value Engineers, and leading author on marketing.
 He has worked in advertising, market research, packaging design, corporate identity and brand consultancy.
-His specialist subjects are brand positioning, brand architecture and innovation.
-During his career, he has won two IPA Advertising Effectiveness Awards and a gold award at the AMSO Research Effectiveness Awards.
-He is a regular contributor to the marketing press and he blogs for The Marketing Society.
+He specialises in brand positioning, brand architecture and innovation.
+Giles has won two IPA Advertising Effectiveness Awards and a gold award at the AMSO Research Effectiveness Awards.

 You will need to sign up or login as a registered academic to request inspection copies.